schiele/soLDraw/README.md

 from scratch but the same license nevertheless applies to this project as well.

+The models are also slightly modified for better printability on FDM printers.

 To build the code you may use the provided Makefile.

 If you modify or add new parts follow the style of the part module